-- Presence of cervical lymphadenopathy (inflamed and hard lymph nodes in the neck).
+- Presence of cervical lymphadenopathy (inflamed and complex lymph nodes in the channel).

 - History of thyroid cancer.

-- Nodule that is “cold” in the scan (shown in the image above, which means that the nodule does not produce the hormone).
+- A nodule is “cold” in the scan (shown in the image above, which means that the nodule does not produce the hormone).

 - Solid or complex in an ultrasound.

 Thyroid-stimulating hormone: first, a level of thyroid-stimulating hormone must be obtained.
 If it is suppressed, then the nodule is probably a hyperfunctioning (or “hot”) nodule.
 These are rarely malignant.